DNA64/winclassic/README.md

  - If you get the message *"ERROR: Cannot install the 386 enhanced mode expanded-memory driver."* then set `ems=false`

 # Uninstalling Windows

-Uninstalling Windows is as simple as removing a game from your system, simply uncheck it in H2CE and then sync with the system.
+Uninstalling Windows is NOT as simple as removing a game from your system, un-checking it in H2CE and then syncing with the system will remove the icon from your system, but not remove the Windows installation.

+In order to remove the Windows installation completely and correctly perform the following steps.

+## Step 1.

+Select the Windows 3.x program in your H2CE apps list again and press `F4` to locate the `dosbox.conf` file and replace it with the one from the "Un-install" folder on the github page.

+## Step 2.

+Sync the changes to the system.

+## Step 3.

+Launch Windows.
+The screen will go black for a few seconds before returning you to RetroArch.
+Quit RA (Press B, UP, A to exit RA).

+## Step 4.

+You may now un-install Windows through H2CE as you would any game/app, by un-checking the box next to it and syncing with your system.

+Windows is now fully and properly un-installed!

+**Please Note:**
+At this point, it's recommended you right click on Windows in the H2CE list and delete it.

+You may leave it if you like, however, in order to install windows again, you will need to add the Windows Setup files to the INSTALL folder again (NAND users only) and the appropriate `dosbox.conf` file from the github repo, essentially following the guide above again (You can skip Step 2).